reposense/RepoSense/docs/dg/workflow.md

 <!-- ==================================================================================================== -->

 ## Writing documentation

-If you want to make contribution to the RepoSense documentation, you can refer to the guide below.

 **This project uses [MarkBind](https://markbind.org/)** for documentation.
 Follow [this tutorial](https://se-education.org/guides/tutorials/markbind.html) to learn how to use MarkBind for updating project documentation.